I like this place and could willingly waste my time in it.

 2 Passive Solar Heating

-In simple terms, passive solar heating is a low carbon building concept in which windows, walls and floors are utilised to collect, store, reflect and distribute solar gain – natural heating provided by the sun – in order to heat the home in winter and thus reduce or eliminate the consumption of environmentally destructive fossil fuels.
+A cost-effective passive design principle in which windows, walls and floors collect, store, reflect and distribute solar gain – free natural heating provided by the sun in winter.

 2.2 Direct gain